mgechev/angular-performance-checklist/README.md

 platformBrowser()
   .bootstrapModule(AppModule, { ngZoneEventCoalescing: true });
 ```
-which will schedule running change detection with `requestAnimationFrame`.
+The above configuration will schedule change detection with `requestAnimationFrame`, instead of plugging into the microtask queue, which will run checks less frequently and consume fewer computational cycles.

 > Warning: **ngZoneEventCoalescing: true** may break existing apps that relay on consistently running change detection.